 I launched the dinghy and put up the tent.
 I then had my lunch consisting mostly of a salad from the wonderful ripe tomatoes from Kalami.
 I spent the afternoon doing a number of repairs.
 First I removed the engine water pump.
-It looks OK and I cannot see that it leaks from its flange.
-It must leak from its axle and bushing.
+It looked OK and I could not see that it leaked from its flange.
+It must had leaked from its axle and bushing.
 I did not want to open it.
 So I re-installed it.
-The zodiac continues to leak.
-I suspect the valves.
+The zodiac continued to leak.
+I suspected the valves.
 I coated them with soap water but still I could not find the leak.
 Finally I looked at a cabinet door whose hinge was stuck.
 I oiled the hinge and will wait.

 As the time that the hydrofoil “flying dolphin” was due from Samos, I went ashore to wait for it.
 At 5 PM sharp, she did arrive right at the scheduled time.
 Andonis looking very sporty came out of the hydrofoil and before going back on Thetis we had a coffee.
 As soon as we went aboard, Andonis installed himself and soon it seemed that he had never left Thetis since our last trip.

 In the evening we went ashore and had a reasonably good dinner at the Loukas restaurant consisting of roasted chicken and lamb on the spit.